 When we talk about a ride-sharing app, the first thought that strikes our mind is some of the famous applications available in the market of ride-sharing apps such as Uber, Lyft, BlaBlaCar, and more.

-Being a developer, you might want to develop your own ride-sharing app after analyzing the increasing demands of these apps.
+Being a mobile app developer, you might want to develop your own ride-sharing app after analyzing the increasing demands of these apps.
 In fact, according to a report by Statista, the market valuation of the global ride-sharing app has reached $117 billion this year.

 The concept of ride-sharing applications is now very popular amongst the masses.
 But, before diving into this industry, it is necessary to understand or have basic information about it.
 Therefore, we have researched the below-given facts.